Remote Placement Testing

 To arrange a remote placement testing session, follow these five steps:

-Contact the qualified institution of your choice to determine if they administer correspondence exams from other institutions, and schedule your appointment with them.
+Contact the qualified institution of your choice to determine if they administer remote tests from other institutions, and ensure they can abide by our institution's requirements (see the Student & Institution Requirements section); if they can, schedule your appointment with them.
+Your appointment must be a minimum of seven buisness days before your orientation date.

 Download, complete, and submit the Student Request for Remote Testing form to firstname.lastname@example.org for review.
 Click here to download the form.